 The Harris County Housing Stability Task Force, created by Harris County and the City of Houston, has issued recommendations that include establishing a right to counsel for evictions.

 In Houston, an initiative launched by a Justice of the Peace has resulted in the creation of a limited universal counsel program for tenants.
-The project is funded by $750,000 in CARES Act funding and $750,000 from the City.
-All tenants in a small handful of JP courts in Houston will receive counsel, and the tenants will be served by Lone Star Legal Aid (which has a press release here: https://lonestarlegal.blog/2020/09/03/lone-star-legal-aid-launches-eviction-right-to-counsel-project/).
+All tenants in a small handful of JP courts in Houston will receive counsel, and the tenants will be served by Lone Star Legal Aid.
+See Lone Star Legal Aid Press Release (Sept.
+3, 2020).

-The NCCRC has provided input and guidance to some of the founder of the project.
+The NCCRC has provided input and guidance to some of the founders of the project.